 - The individual must have all legal ties established in Wisconsin.
 The primary legal ties the Office of the Registrar considers are driver’s license, vehicle registration, voter registration, and filing of a Wisconsin state income tax return as a full-year resident.
 If you relocate to Wisconsin partway through the previous year and therefore file a part-year Wisconsin resident income tax return listing Wisconsin residency from the date of your relocation, that may be acceptable to establish bona fide residency depending on the date your tax residency began.
+Your tax documentation must show that your tax residency in Wisconsin began no later than one complete year prior to the first day of the term for which you are requesting residency.
 In all subsequent years, individuals should file as full-year tax residents of Wisconsin.
 Individuals who work outside Wisconsin may be required to submit verification from the Wisconsin Department of Revenue confirming that they file their tax returns as Wisconsin residents.

 - The individual must be a US citizen or have a visa that permits indefinite residence for the full 12 months required to establish residency and continuously afterward.
 For more information on the visa and immigration requirements associated with bona fide residency, see the FAQ question “What if I am not a citizen of the United States?”

 - The individual must be fully self-supporting financially.
 The bona fide residence criteria list self-support as a significant factor in determinations of bona fide residency.
 Generally, a bona fide resident is not claimed as a tax dependent and is not financially supported by other individuals.
 This is one of the primary reasons why eligibility for resident tuition status is often verified through parents rather than through the student’s own information.
-In cases where an individual is financially supported by their spouse, that financial support will not be seen as a lack of self-support as long as the supporting spouse qualifies as a bona fide resident of Wisconsin.
+In cases where an individual is financially supported by their spouse, that individual will not be considered self-supporting unless the spouse qualifies as a bona fide resident of Wisconsin.